 - Download TOR from the official website, i.e. https://www.torproject.org/.
 You can even download the TOR browser for Linux with the help of the following links.

 - I will not recommend you to go for the Experimental releases for the best experience of using TOR.
 For this tutorial, I will be downloading the x64 stable version of TOR.
 Apart from the name of the downloaded file, no other things should be different at the time of installation.

 - Once you are done downloading the TOR browser from the website, you can close the browser, and open your ‘Terminal’.

-- Move on the directory where the downloaded file exists.
+- Move on to the directory where the downloaded file exists.
 It should typically be the Downloads folder.
 Just type the following command ‘cd Downloads’ to move on to the ‘Downloads’ folder.

 - Type ‘ls’ and hit the enter key to find a list of files present in the directory and to find out the name of the ‘tar’ archive.

 - As I have downloaded the x64 version of TOR, my command will be somewhat like this.
 You should replace the filename with the one you have downloaded.